cyanxiao/midori/README.md

 ### Remote Node and Experiment Subject Setup

 - The `subject_path` is a directory on the remote node.
+It is a valid experiment subject if
-- As mentioned in the next section, `variables` represent the variables to be manipulated in the experiment, which should be reflected in the `subject_path`.
+  - It is a git repository.
-- `subject_path` should be a git repository that contains branches named of the combinations of the `variables`.
+  - It contains branches named after the combinations of the `variables`.
 Each branch represents a treatment.

 For example, if `variable` is